CZERTAINLY/CZERTAINLY-Core/README.md

 For more information, refer to the [CZERTAINLY documentation](https://docs.czertainly.com).

+## Protocol support

+`Core` support the following protocols for certificate management:
+- ACME

+## Docker container

+`Core` is provided as a Docker container.
+Use the 3keycompany/czertainly-core:tagname to pull the required image from the repository.

 ## Monitoring and reporting

 For monitoring and reporting, you can use the information provided by the `Core`.
 We strongly recommend trying the Operator UI that is additional component of the CZERTAINLY platform.